varelaerick/Portfolio/index.md

 * I tested four different clusters of algorithms to label search queries based on the user’s online behavior to help online businesses reduce costs in their campaigns.
 * The four different clusters were: **K Means**, **Spectral Clustering**, **Agglomerative Clustering**, **Gaussian Mixture**.
 * Specified the number of clusters using **Silhouette Score** for each of the cluster algorithms.
-* All of the algorithms show a very good results, but the most important thing was to find the most meaningful cluster.
+* All of the algorithms showed very good results, but the most important thing was to find the most meaningful cluster.
 We choose the **Gaussian Mixture** for some reasons, detailed in section 9 - The Best Choice.
 <br/>
 <br/>
 #### [Github Repositore](https://github.com/varelaerick/GAds-Search-Queries-Clustering) | [Kaggle Kernel](https://www.kaggle.com/erickvarela/google-ads-search-queries-clustering)